sarthak608/TaskQuillAudits/README.md

 This repository contains five sub-repositories with the following purposes:

-- **contracts:** Contains a upgradeable vulnerable smart contract with a reentrancy attack vulnerability with Pausing and Ownable.
+- **contracts:** It contains a upgradeable vulnerable smart contract with a reentrancy attack vulnerability with Pausing and Ownable functionalities.
-- **analyzer:** Contains code that identifies vulnerabilities in smart contracts using Slither and adds the report analysis to the database.
+- **analyzer:** It contains code that identifies vulnerabilities in smart contracts using Slither and adds the report analysis to the database.
 It includes two APIs to retrieve detailed reports of open issues.
-- **front-running-service:** Contains code to monitor pending transactions of contracts in the mempool and detect patterns indicative of potential front-running attack.
+- **front-running-service:** It contains code to monitor pending transactions of contracts in the mempool and detect patterns indicative of potential front-running attack.
 If a suspicious transaction is detected, it pauses the smart contract and adjusts dynamic gas fees accordingly.
-- **notification-service:** Contains code to monitor contracts for specific vulnerable patterns(reentrancy atatck) related to suspicious transactions and notify the recipient about such transactions.
+- **notification-service:** It contains code to monitor contracts for specific vulnerable patterns(reentrancy atatck) related to suspicious transactions and notify the recipient about such transactions.
-- **assets:** Contains all architecture diagrams related to the repositories.
+- **assets:** It contains all architecture diagrams related to the repositories.

 ## 1. analyzer
 ![Analyzer's Architecture](/assets/analyzer.png)